mcmah309/rust/book/src/introduction/quickstart.md

 ```

 #### Iter
-rust_core implements the entirety of Rust's stable and unstable [Iterator](https://doc.rust-lang.org/beta/core/iter/trait.Iterator.html) methods.
+rust implements the entirety of Rust's stable and unstable [Iterator](https://doc.rust-lang.org/beta/core/iter/trait.Iterator.html) methods.
 There are a lot of methods here that many Dart developers may not be familiar with.
-Definitely worth a look - [docs](https://pub.dev/documentation/rust_core/latest/iter/iter-library.html)
+Definitely worth a look - [docs](https://pub.dev/documentation/rust/latest/iter/iter-library.html)

 ```dart
 List<int> list = [1, 2, 3, 4, 5];